SI 2019 Environmental & Energy Economics

 Nicholas Ryan, Yale University and NBER

-Anant Sudarshan, University of Chicago
+Anant Sudarshan, University of Warwick

 Demand for Electricity in a Poor Economy